Skip to content

 Independent systems designer.
 Based in Vernon, BC.

-I work with founders and technical owners who need a clear read of the product itself: architecture, defaults, privacy behavior, recovery paths, and operational risk.
+I work with founders and technical owners who need a clear read of the product itself before compliance tooling, legal review, or buyer pressure starts steering the conversation: architecture, defaults, privacy behavior, recovery paths, and operational risk.

 Products can fail users before they fail technically